Sunshine Tour

 The Sunshine Tour is a men's professional golf tour based in Southern and East Africa.
-For much of its early history it was known either as the South African Tour or Sunshine Circuit; through sponsorship deals, it has also been known as the Vodacom Tour and the FNB Tour.
+For much of its early history it was known either as the Southern Africa Tour or Sunshine Circuit; through sponsorship deals, it has also been known as the FNB Tour and the Vodacom Tour.
 For the 2000–01 season the tour rebranded itself as the Sunshine Tour in an attempt to broaden its appeal.
 A large majority of the tour events are still staged in South Africa.

+History and status

 The tour is one of the six leading men's tours which before 2009 made up the membership of the International Federation of PGA Tours, but it offers much less prize money than some of the leading tours, and leading Southern African golfers traditionally prefer to play on the PGA Tour or the European Tour if they can qualify to do so, typically returning to play in Sunshine Tour events a couple of times a year.